BitPoet/WireApi-PoC/README.md

 alpha - just a prototype to play around run ideas against!

 ## Goals
-- Provide a neat routing syntax similar to Laravel Routing
+- Provide a neat routing syntax as concise as popular node.js routers or e.g. Laravel Routing
 - Stick with familiar PW syntax / idioms
 - Make use of builtin $sanitizer to validate route URLs and part values
 - Allow handling of routes through functions, methods and PHP files